-C) INVESTIGATION WERE ANY OF THE FOLLOWING CONTRIBUTING FACTORS?
-(Tick more than one box if necessary) Unsafe methods (system of⊑ work Lack of employee training ☐ Housekeeping ☐ Lack of supervision Lack of employed information ee□ Not wearing protective□ equipment Condition of tools/equipment Environmental conditions □ Other □ WHAT ARE THE FINDINGS OF Y OUR INVESTIGATION?
-Please describe contributing factoring injured (Use a separate sheet if necessary it you may have with anything stated by the party.
+C) INVESTIGATION WERE ANY OF THE FOLLOWING C CONTRIBUTING FACTORS?
+(Tick more than one box if necessary) Unsafe methods (system of⊟ work Lack of employee training Housekeeping Lack of supervision Lack of employee Not wearin information equipment g protective Condition of tools/equipment Environmental conditions WHAT ARE THE FINDINGS OF YOU JR INVESTIGATION?
+Please describe contributing factors injured (Use a separate sheet if necessary) in detail and any disagreement you may have with a nything stated by the party.